musaffa/file_validators/README.md

 * ActiveModel versions: 3 and 4.
 * Rails versions: 3 and 4.

-It has been tested to work with Carrierwave, Paperclip, Dragonfly etc file uploading solutions.
+It has been tested to work with Carrierwave, Paperclip, Dragonfly, Refile etc file uploading solutions.
 Validations works both before and after uploads.

 ## Installation